 The metabolism of amphetamine consists of hydroxylation and deamination followed by conjugation with glucuronic acid.
 Methamphetamine is metabolized to amphetamine; both should be present in urine after methamphetamine use.
 Both MDMA and MDEA are metabolized to MDA.(1)

-The disposition of drug in meconium, the first fecal material passed by the neonate, is not well understood.
+The disposition of drug in meconium is not well understood.
 The proposed mechanism is that the fetus excretes drug into bile and amniotic fluid.
-Drug accumulates in meconium either by direct deposition from bile or through swallowing of amniotic fluid.(2) The first evidence of meconium in the fetal intestine appears at approximately the 10th to 12th week of gestation, and slowly moves to the colon by the 16th week of gestation.(3) Therefore, the presence of drugs in meconium has been proposed to be indicative of in utero drug exposure up to 5 months before birth, a longer historical measure than is possible by urinalysis.(2)
+Drug accumulates in meconium either by direct deposit from bile or through swallowing of amniotic fluid.(2) The first evidence of meconium in the fetal intestine appears at approximately the 10th to 12th week of gestation, and slowly moves into the colon by the 16th week of gestation.(3) Therefore, the presence of drugs in meconium has been proposed to be indicative of in utero drug exposure during the final 4 to 5 months of pregnancy, a longer historical measure than is possible by urinalysis.(2)

 Intrauterine drug exposure to amphetamines has been associated with maternal abruption, prematurity, and decreased growth parameters such as low-birth weight.(4) Some intrauterine amphetamine-exposed infants may develop hypertonia, tremors, and poor feeding and abnormal sleep patterns.(5)